davidomanovic/Machine-Learning/SDL MNIST Dataset/README.md

 # Dictionary Learning with MNIST Dataset

 This repository demonstrates the use of **dictionary learning** for unsupervised learning on the MNIST dataset.
 The goal is to learn a dictionary (a set of basis functions) that can efficiently represent the MNIST images using sparse linear combinations.
 This project uses only pure math and numpy, no other helper libraries.
+Take a look at the notebooks for visualization and examples on how to use the code.

 The dictionary learning approach finds a set of atoms (basis elements) and then tries to represent each image as a sparse linear combination of these atoms.
 This technique is often used for tasks like compression, feature extraction, and denoising.